gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 ## What makes technology fun?

-This is a complex philosophical question and I'm writing this on a Saturday afternoon so I'll cheat a bit and just cut the gordian knot by saying "simplicity is fun" and conversily "complexity is not fun".
+This is a complex philosophical question and I'm writing this on a Saturday afternoon so I'll cheat a bit and just cut the gordian knot by saying "simplicity is fun" and conversely "complexity is not fun".

 Every one loves new projects.
 Why?
 Because they're simple!
 We can dive in and experiment and reliably get something done.
 The more complex the project, the more things seem to break, the more time gets wasted on various yak shaves, and critically, the gap between thinking up an idea and being able to try it grows larger and larger.